 We investigate written complaints made by individuals against government departments, ministries, portfolios, authorities, statutory boards, government companies and agencies.
-However, some offices fall outside our jurisdiction: we cannot investigate alleged maladministration by the Governor or the Auditor General.
+However, some offices generally fall outside our jurisdiction.

-We conduct an impartial, independent and thorough examination of allegations and objectively analyze the matters raised by the complainant as well as the actions of the government department or staff member.
+We conduct an impartial, independent and thorough examination of the complaint and objectively analyze the matters raised, as well as the actions of the government department or staff member.
 We also identify the salient issues and make recommendations.